-I think every beginner at chess have been thinking about this problem at some point.
+I think every beginner at chess has been thinking about this problem at some point.

 How can I know if it is a bad move if the opponent varies from chess theory and plays his own move?

-The answer is simple: Everything that deviates from "the truth" is most likely be bad.
+The answer is simple: Everything that deviates from "the truth" is most likely bad or inferior.

-The truth is what is recommended by chess theory.
-Chess Grandnmasters follow recommendations of chess theory and don't play their own moves in the openings and seldom deviate only if a move is proven to be playable by strong chess computers.
+Chess Grandmasters follow recommendations of chess theory and don't play their own moves in the openings and seldom deviate only if a move is proven to be playable by strong chess computers.
 However, grandmasters have a deep understanding of "chess truth"!